TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 * Message to those coding masters out there, if you see something we can improve in our code, feel free to make a pull request.
 This will really help us a lot. ╰(✿´⌣\`✿)╯♡

 * TKperson: I got the idea of creating the C-REAL bot from [Cerealwithnomilk](https://www.youtube.com/channel/UCxX7O68badw2sBbcvQK0wBQ); the bot is named after this guy.
-And a shout out to cyxl#9986 for helping me making C-REAL.

 ## Check list for setting up everything
 1. [Download](https://github.com/TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/releases/latest/download/c-realV2.zip) the C-REAL file(or download the [whole thing](https://github.com/TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/archive/master.zip))